The U.S. represents just 4% of the world's population, yet we lock up nearly 25% of the world's prisoners.

 Smart Justice Vermont Coalition Partners

 Our Smart Justice partner groups represent constituencies that are most likely to be impacted by the criminal justice system, and people taking action to fight for the solutions that are needed to reduce incarceration in their communities.
-We will continue to add partners and collaborators throughout our campaign.
 To learn more about how your group can join our campaign, contact Nico Amador.

 Justice for All

 As the campaign unfolds we will be updating this space often with news updates and resources.